lestor/kohana/modules/unittest/guide/unittest/mockobjects.md

 	$mock->expects($matcher);

-`expects()` takes one argument, an invoker matcher which you can create using factory methods defined in `PHPUnit_Framework_TestCase`:
+`expects()` takes one argument, an invoker matcher which you can create using factory methods defined in `\PHPUnit\Framework\TestCase`:

 #### Possible invoker matchers:

 `$this->any()`
-: Returns a matcher that allows the method to be called any number of times
+: Returns a matcher that matches when the method it is evaluated for is executed zero or more times.

 `$this->never()`
-: Returns a matcher that asserts that the method is never called
+: Returns a matcher that matches when the method it is evaluated for is never executed.

 `$this->once()`
-: Returns a matcher that asserts that the method is only called once
+: Returns a matcher that matches when the method it is evaluated for is executed exactly once.

 `$this->atLeastOnce()`
-: Returns a matcher that asserts that the method is called at least once
+: Returns a matcher that matches when the method it is evaluated for is executed at least once.

 `$this->exactly($count)`
-: Returns a matcher that asserts that the method is called at least `$count` times
+: Returns a matcher that matches when the method it is evaluated for is executed exactly `$count` times.

 `$this->at($index)`
-: Returns a matcher that matches when the method it is evaluated for is invoked at the given $index.
+: Returns a matcher that matches when the method it is evaluated for is invoked at the given `$index`.

 In our example we want `check()` to be called once on our mock object, so if we update it accordingly:

-	$mock = $this->getMock('ORM', array('check'));
+	$mock = $this
+    	->getMockBuilder('ORM')
+    	->setMethods(array('check'))
+    	->getMock();

 	$mock->expects($this->once());